visioninhope/privroleplay1-fire/README.md

 ## License

-ThetaSpaces1 is open-source under the GNU Affero General Public License Version 3 (AGPLv3).
+Theta Space is open-source under the GNU Affero General Public License Version 3 (AGPLv3).
 You can find it [here](/LICENSE).
 The goal of the AGPLv3 license is to:

 - Maximize user freedom and to encourage users to contribute to open source.
 - Prevent corporations from taking the code and using it as part of their closed-source proprietary products
-- Prevent corporations from offering ThetaSpaces1 as a service without contributing to the open source project
+- Prevent corporations from offering Theta Space as a service without contributing to the open source project
 - Prevent corporations from confusing people and making them think that the service they sell is in any shape or form approved by the original team